hafeed06/MovieDB-FullStack-Movie-Application/README.md

 # MovieDB-FullStack-Movie-Application

-This is a cross MERN (MongoDB, Express, React, NodeJS) - React - Java - SpringBoot - PostgreSQL SQL Web Movie Streaming Application.
+This is a cross MERN (MongoDB, Express, React, NodeJS) - React - Java - SpringBoot - PostgreSQL Web Movie Streaming Application.
 This application is made with React on the Front End
 The application uses 2 backends:
 One is a NodeJS Server that uses Express Frameworks and connects to a MongoDB Database using the Mongoose package.